What is Auto links?

 The following steps will guide you through a general auto linking process to find any embedded links, emails and website addresses in your publication:

-1) Click the Zmags Enrichments icon under My Publications.
+1) Click the Zmags Enrichments icon under My Publications or All Publications.

 2) A new window opens and the first page of your Zmag is shown.

 3) Go to Window > Auto links from the top menu

 4) Fill in the following settings as desired:

 - Search for: Enter a specific word, phrase, etc.

 - Specific URL: URL for link applied to any results found by "Search for".

 - Open link in: Choose where you would like the link to open when clicked.
 (This window, new window, etc.) This is also allows light box links to be created.

 - Include PDF Links: Check this to add all links previously created in the PDF.

 - Search for web links: Check this to search for URLs with the format http://www.domain_name.com/